‘Ready Player One 2’ Movie Sequel Based On ‘Ready Player Two’ Book By Ernest Cline Seems Likely

-Back in February of 2018, Cline told The Hollywood Reporter that if the movie does well in the “following week they’ll decide whether or not they want to make Ready Player Two.”
+Back in February, Cline told The Hollywood Reporter that, if the movie does well, the “following week they’ll decide whether or not they want to make Ready Player Two.”
 Based on that realization, it occurred to the author that he should be working hard on finishing the Ready Player One book sequel.

 “I’d always intended to write more in the series, but I never imagined the movie would get done before I finished writing them,” Cline admitted.
 “So, I had to kick it into high gear.”

-The movie adaptation was based on a 2011 book and thankfully Cline helped co-write the initial draft of the screenplay for the film so it retained the feel of the original story.
-However, some elements of certain scenes were changed by the studio and by Spielberg.
-These differences, both large and small, were upsetting to fans who desire that a film stay true to its source material, but in this case, the changes made a more effective action movie.
+The movie adaptation was based on a 2011 book and Cline helped co-write the initial draft of the screenplay for the film, so it retained the feel of the original story.
+However, some elements of certain scenes were changed by Spielberg and the studio.
+These differences, both large and small, were upsetting to fans who wanted the film to stay true to its source material.

 For example, in the book, the main character finds the first key because he’s stuck on a planet in the OASIS that he can’t afford to leave because it costs money.
 The fact that he’s literally a nobody resulted in him finding a secret cave that most players would ignore.
 He won the key by playing a game of the classic Joust.
 In the movie, Parzival/Wade Watts (as played by actor Tye Sheridan) hacks an extremely hard race by finding a workaround, which works better for an action blockbuster movie.
-Similarly, the book’s second key was a love letter to 80’s pop culture since it was like a playthrough of the WarGames film, whereas the movie featured Spielberg’s mentor Stanley Kubrick with The Shining sequence.
+Similarly, the book’s second key was a love letter to 80’s pop culture since it was like a playthrough of the WarGames film, whereas the movie featured Spielberg’s mentor, Stanley Kubrick, with an homage to The Shining.

 “I’m trying to write a sequel to the book and not to the movie, because the movie has changed things,” he said.
 “So, it’s tricky, keeping two different versions of the story in my head.”